Action Policies¶

 action_executor decorator¶

-polymathera.colony.agents.patterns.actions.policies.action_executor(action_key=None, *, input_schema=None, output_schema=None, reads=None, writes=None, exclude_from_planning=False, planning_summary=None, tags=None)
+polymathera.colony.agents.patterns.actions.dispatcher.action_executor(action_key=None, *, input_schema=None, output_schema=None, reads=None, writes=None, exclude_from_planning=False, planning_summary=None, tags=None, interruptible=False)

 ¶